espocrm/documentation/docs/development/api-client-rust.md

 ```

 ## Making a request

 To make a GET request, you need to know a couple things:

-- The request method to use
+- the request method to use;
-- On what to perform the request
+- on what to perform the request;
-- Optionally, any data needed for the request
+- optionally, any data needed for the request.

 ```rust
 use espocrm_rs::{EspoApiClient, Params, Where, FilterType, Value, NoGeneric};